 - Do I have to choose a graduate department at the time of admission?

 No. Although many students are interested in a particular research area before they begin the program, MSTP students complete the first two years of medical school before entering a graduate program.
 During those two years, students must complete at least two laboratory rotations before selecting both the graduate department and the mentor.

-The final decisions of the MSTP Admissions Committee are made in mid-March.
+The final decisions of the MSTP Admissions Committee are made by the end of January.
 Accepted students and students placed on the waiting list will be contacted immediately by email.
 Applicants who cannot be accepted will be notified by email.
-Applicants can request information regarding the status of their application by sending an email message to the MSTP Office no earlier than March 15.
+Applicants can request information regarding the status of their application by sending an email message to the MSTP Office no earlier than February 15.